anhtoan260497/anhtoan260497/README.md

 <h3 align="left">Hi 👋!
 My name is Anh Toan.
-I'm a Junior Web and Fresher Blockchain developer from Vietnam<br><br>I always believe in the saying "Do your best and God will take care of the rest."</h3>
+I'm a Junior developer from Vietnam<br><br>I always believe in the saying "Do your best and God will take care of the rest."</h3>

 ###